1:1 Physician Coaching

 The culture of medicine teaches us to override our bodies, ignore our needs, and default to perfectionism and over-responsibility.

-These patterns benefit the system, but they deplete us and make an already demanding career in medicine even harder.
+These patterns benefit the system but deplete us.
+They make an already demanding career in medicine even harder.

-If you are pulled toward another dream, coaching helps you get there too.
+If you are pulled toward another dream, coaching helps you get there.

 “My coaching investments are as important as my med school investments.
 It’s that good.” - Female MD